The Things I Have Not Done

 Headlights stare at me

-From the other side of the line,
+From the other side,

 Going where I’ve already been.